BlinkTagInc/transit-departures-widget/README.md

 Users can lookup arrivals by choosing a route, direction and stop or by entering stop id directly.
 If a stop id is entered, arrivals for all routes serving that stop are shown.

+An demo of the widget is available at https://transit-arrivals-widget.blinktag.com/.
+Note that this demo will only return arrivals during hours where vehicles for the demo agency is operating, roughly 7 AM to 10 PM Pacific time.

 Arrival information is refreshed every 20 seconds by default, but can be set with the `refreshIntervalSeconds` config parameter.

 ## Configuration